 By Bill Swan, Principal Consultant

+Human resources professionals play a critical role in ensuring that equity in the workplace is maintained in employment practices.
 With the recent announcement that the Society of Human Resources Management (SHRM) will remove Equity (E) from the acronym DEI and move forward with I&D, it is a good time to revisit the concept of equity.
-Human resources professionals play a critical role in ensuring that equity is maintained in employment practices.

 Equity in the workplace means that people are provided with fair and equal opportunities, resources, and treatment based on their individual needs.
 Merriam-Webster defines equity as “justice according to natural law or right; freedom from bias or favoritism.”
 We can think of it as the fair and just treatment of all people, where everyone receives the resources they need to succeed.